GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/protocol.md

      random, voter-chosen *Ballot Scanning Device* (a *Paper Ballot Scanner*, PBS<sub>k</sub>) to cast or challenge their vote.
 Go to step 6.
+     @design dmz I think this step is redundant if the BMD and the PBS end up being the same device.
+It would make more sense for the device to simply generate a CVR at the time of marking the ballot and use that, rather than scanning the ballot it just printed to generate the same CVR more slowly, with more potential for error, and requiring a separate verification step... which I see has been left out of the "ballot scanning device" step below.

 5. *Controller Device* V spoils their ballot and starts over.